Victoria Burrows B.Sc. (Hons) M.Sc. CEnv MCIEEM

 Victoria’s responsibilities involve the implementation and management of a wide range of projects whilst mentoring and working with other members of the ecologist team.
 She is involved with all aspects of the ecological services ERAP provides but specialises in licensed bat surveys, surveys for and preparation of Environmental and Ecological Impact Assessments (EIA and EcIA), BREEAM, preparation and implementation of various mitigation schemes for protected species and conservation management plans.

-Victoria is a Registered Consultant under the Bat Low Impact Class Licence (BLICL) and the Great Crested Newt Low Impact Class Licence (GCNLICL) issued by Natural England.
+Victoria is a Registered Consultant under the Bat Mitigation Class Licence (BMCL) and the Great Crested Newt Low Impact Class Licence (GCNLICL) issued by Natural England.
 These class licences enables sites to be registered to facilitate works to assist project programming, finances and bat welfare.

 Victoria has achieved Chartered Environmentalist (CEnv) status with the Society for the Environment.
 This has enabled Victoria to be involved with the preparation of information for Public Inquiry and has presented evidence as an expert witness.